Broadly speaking, the internet privacy project I work on, Nym currently has two core technologies.

 Coconut has this zero-knowledge proof ability, so it can do blind issuance.
 The zero-knowledge proof involved needs to be coded for each domain: a zero-knowledge proof for currency would need to differ from one for identity assertions, or one for anonymous voting protocols.

-5. Re-randomisable Signatures
+5. Re-randomisable Signatures Link to heading

 There’s another concept relating to signatures: a re-randomization.
 This type of signature has one additional algorithm: randomize.
 It allows the user to take a signature, call randomize() on it, and generate a brand new signature that is valid for the same message.
 The new bitstring in the re-randomized signature is equivalent to the original signature but unlinkable to it.